-c.
 Flex Hours

 All employees shall be available for core hours of 10:00 to 4:00, five days a week.
-However, in order to accommodate personal preference, employees may take hours of work from 8:00 am - 4:00 pm or 10:00 am - 6:00 pm.
-Flex hours are intended to be a long term arrangement that is well understood and communicated to all XXX personnel, and should not change on a weekly basis.
-All flex hour arrangements must meet our program needs and therefore must be approved by the employee's supervisor.
+However, in order to accommodate personal preference, employees may take advantage of our flex hour policy by creating alternate, regular hours of work - for example, from 8:00 to 4:00 or from 10:00 to 6:00.
+Flex hours are intended to be a long term arrangement that is well understood and communicated to all agency personnel, and should not change on a weekly or even monthly basis.
+All flex hour arrangements must still meet our client needs and therefore must be approved by the supervisor and the Executive Director.

-d.
 Flex Location

 Employees may work from home with the prior approval of their supervisor.
-Employees who are working from home must provide their own computer and email access, as well as a telephone number, so that XXX personnel can reach them.
+The work performed must be documented and the hours spent working must be recorded on a time sheet.
+Employees who are working from home must provide their own computer and email access, as well as a telephone number, so that agency personnel can reach them.

-e.
 Overtime